Secrets

 Setting a Secret

-noorm uiFrom there, press s for Settings → Secrets.
-The secret form masks password input, validates connection strings as URIs, and stores the result encrypted in .noorm/state/state.enc.
-The same screen lists the secrets for the active config — showing which are set, which are missing, and their declared types.
+TUI: Launch noorm ui, press s for Settings → Secrets.
+The form masks password input, validates connection strings as URIs, and writes the encrypted result to .noorm/state/state.enc.
+The same screen lists secrets for the active config: which are set, which are missing, and their declared types.
 Values stay hidden.

 Config-Scoped vs Global Secrets